SuperBloxxorr/Unfinished-Star-Wars-Game/README.md

-This code is very old, and was coded for a Star Wars project around a year ago, so keep in mind that this is old, unorganized code.
+This code is old, unorganized code, and was for a Star Wars project around a year ago, so keep that in mind.
 I have improved alot since this project.